 In the United States right now the average mortgage interest rate is 3.95%.
 Most experts do not think mortgages rates will go much higher than 4% anytime soon.
 Even an increase to 4.5% would only add about $700 a year to the monthly payments for a $200,000 home.
 The early indications are that rates barely budged after the announcement by the Federal Reserve last week.

 Buying a home can seem like an overwhelming process but do not let this recent news about interest rates scare you away.
-Have a personal timeline for when you want to have certain steps in the process accomplished and […]
+Have a personal timeline for when you want to have certain steps in […]